(erroneously known as : Agonopterix alstroemeriana Linnaeus, 1788)

 The species was originally found in Europe, including

-but has been introduced into other countries sometimes accidentally, and sometimes deliberately to control the poisonous Hemlock plant, which can kill grazing cattle.
-So the moth can now be found in
+but has been introduced into other countries, some accidentally, and some deliberately, to control the poisonous Hemlock plant which can kill grazing cattle.
+So the moth can now also be found in

 as well as in Australia in

 (written 9 August 2019, updated 29 December 2019)